 EPH: In the Classroom

-The EPH course includes eight separate modules covering a wide range of topics in environmental health and management including:
+The EPH course is comprised of various modules covering a wide range of topics in environmental health and management including:

-Public Health Microbiology - microbes and the symptoms, transmission and prevention of diseases they cause
+Public Health Microbiology: microbes and the symptoms, transmission and prevention of the diseases they cause.

-Soils, Septics and the Environment - soil logs and septic system design
+Soils, Septics and the Environment: soil logs, site evaluation and septic system design with a field day to apply what you are learning.

 EPH: In the Field